vectordotdev/vector/website/docs/reference/sources/docker.md

 ### include_labels

 A list of container object labels to match against when filtering running containers.
-This should follow the described label&#39;s synatx in [docker object labels docs][urls.docker_object_labels].
+This should follow the described label's synatx in [docker object labels docs][urls.docker_object_labels].

 </Field>